gluster/gluster-ansible/CONTRIBUTING.md

 # Contributing

-Thank you for contributing to Gluster Ansible.
+Thank you for considering to contribute to Gluster Ansible.
 This document explains how the repository is organized and how to submit contributions.

 **Table of Contents**